xnbox/DeepfakeHTTP/README.md

 <h2></h2>

-Get a response body from a data URI.<br>
+Get a response body from a data URI:<br>

 ```http
 HTTP/1.1 200 OK